Games & Quizzes

 /ˈbərniNG/

-on fire.
+Being destroyed by fire.
 When something is burnt by fire.
-To destroy with fire.
+To overcook food with too much heat it goes black.

 /ˈSHōldər/